Bartlebys/Bartleby/README.md

-# An experimental + efficient alternative to ICloud Sync
+# Bartleby

 Bartleby Is a full stack generative suite to build fault tolerant native distributed applications that can perform "*on*" and "*off line*".
 Client side components are Written in Swift 3.0, Server side relies on PHP 5.X + MongoDB, Generative tools are written in PHP 5.x and wrapped to a Swift CLI.

 ## Some Benefits?

+Bartleby

-- Bartleby is simple to use.
+- is simple to use (Data conflict resolution is automatic)
-- Bartleby is cross platform.
+- is cross platform.
-- Data conflict resolution is automatic.
+- is secured.
 - Supports Web clients, and api hooks.
 - You can deploy your own servers.